predix-ui/predix-ui/_pages/develop/context-browser.md

 **Changing the items keys:**

 Some data models may use different keys to define information about each context item.
-For example, this context item defines its human-readable name as `asset_name`, and its unique identifier as `asset_id`:
+For example, this context item defines its user-friendly name as `asset_name`, and its unique identifier as `asset_id`:

 ```json
 {